How Does the Sex Offender Registry Work in Pennsylvania?

 In 2004, the Pennsylvania Governor signed a bill that allowed all sex offender registration information to be available to the public online.
 It also expanded the list of offenses that could result in the requirement to register with the program.

 Rape and aggravated sexual abuse are examples of crimes that lead to a tier III classification.
 Sexual exploitation of a child is a tier II offense and leads to required registration twice per year for 25 years.
-Annual registration for 15 years of more is required for tier I offenses such as video voyeurism.
+Annual registration for 15 years or more is required for tier-I offenses such as video voyeurism.

 What Information is Available After Someone Registers as a Sex Offender?